wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

         Emails](../../learn/customizing-automated-emails).

 !!!
 Note
-    If you wish to send a account unlocked email upon account confirmation, please do the following configurations.
+    If you wish to send a account unlocked email upon account confirmation, do the following configurations.

     1. Navigate to **Resident IDP**.